Big Data Potential for Personal Injury Cases

 Added Benefit of Virtual Focus Groups

-Focus groups can be extremely helpful in gaining potential juror reactions to an array of aspects of the case.
+Focus groups can be extremely helpful in gaining potential jurors’ reactions to various aspects of the case.
 A small research group cannot ‘predict’ a certain verdict in your case, but it will be invaluable in helping determine which values, themes, hot buttons, and sensibilities will resonate most in the jury room.
-Virtual focus groups have also proven to be very cost effective.
+Virtual focus groups have also proven to be very cost-effective.

-What do jurors want in the way of persuasive evidence?
-Brainstorm with them about the evidence that they’ve used to come to their conclusions, and what additional evidence they would need to change their minds.
+What persuasive evidence do jurors want?
+Brainstorm with them about the evidence they’ve used to reach their conclusions and what additional evidence they would need to change their minds.

 You can gain great insight on such issues as:

-• What themes, arguments and language resonates most effectively with potential jurors?
+- What themes, arguments, and language resonate most effectively with potential jurors?

 The litigating sides are blind to what the focus group might think of the case, but it is hoped that the collective wisdom of the group will offer a strategy for your most advantageous course of action – whether seeking resolution or continuing to trial.
 Stress to the group that their impressions and conclusions are important to the ‘fair and impartial’ process.
 This makes the participants feel they are key players in an important process.